 Over the years, two different philosophies have surfaced of the best way to design a system — the most effective way to run through the plan-analysis-design-implementation obstacle course.

 Waterfall Development was the first method tried.
 It takes every step one-after-the-other.
 Careful and methodical, it looks like a waterfall or perhaps a series of dammed locks, each lower than the last Because Waterfall Development occurs in a series, it might also be called “serial development.”

 Waterfall Development (PADI, Serialized)

-(A variant of waterfall development, “parallel development,” breaks down one large products into several smaller projects, each of which use their own waterfall model.)
+(A variant of waterfall development, “parallel development,” breaks down one large product into several smaller projects, each of which uses its own waterfall model.)